Why are Family Investment Companies (FICs) a popular investment vessel?

 Administrative requirements

-• The disadvantages of setting up an FIC are the administrative requirements of running a company, the possible double layer of tax on profits extracted, and a liquidation or a demerger, if the future generation wanted to realise or split the business in the future, could be costly however this is a complex area and we can look at this separately when the time comes.
+• The disadvantages of setting up a FIC are the administrative requirements of running a company and the public nature of its filings, the possible double layer of tax on profits extracted, and the costs of exiting the arrangement by liquidation or demerger if the FIC becomes unsuitable for future generations.

 • The structuring of FICs is a complex area with various options on how to hold the shares therefore if an FIC structure is implemented, it is advisable that legal advice is sought in addition to tax advice.